RaphaelVicini/MedSeg/buildmodel.md

    ![Training Data in Green](./pictures/rename_1_train2.png)

+# Train Data

+After uploading all necessary data to the project, users can initiate the training process by clicking on the 'train model' button.
+Users have the option to select between training a 2D or 3D model.
+Opting for 3D is recommended if the dataset contains image slices.

+Subsequently, various parameters need to be adjusted to best fit the dataset and to determine the desired training duration.
+A larger dataset and longer training time typically lead to a more accurate model.
+The training process will utilize all images and masks that have been labeled as 'train' or 'validate' by the user.

 ### An Additional Category: Upsampling
 By categorizing the mask as "upsampling", users can access further functionality. [see here](upsampling.md)